rvarago/absent/README.md

 ### Rewriting the person/address/zip_code example using absent

-Using the postfix notation, we can rewrite the above example using _absent_ as:
+Using a prefix notation, we can rewrite the above example using _absent_ as:

 ```
 auto const maybe_zip_code = fmap(bind(find_person(), find_address), zip_code);